7 Monthly Dividend ETFs for your Investment Portfolio

 This ETF focuses on the stocks of US companies that have consistently increased dividends over time.
 The stocks are selected based on dividend yield and consistent dividend growth, resulting in a portfolio that should have a beta less than 1.0 and offer a much higher distribution yield than broad-based market ETFs.
 PEY may be an attractive option for investors who want exposure to equities while simultaneously scaling back risk.

-The ETF is made up of 51 holdings, totaling $625.7 million in assets.
-The top ten holdings account for 29.63% of these assets, making it a relatively low risk ETF.
+The ETF is made up of $1.2 Billion.
 The top three sectors held within PEY are financials, consumer staples, and utilities.

-In terms of dividends, PEY has seen a three year dividend growth rate of 10.75%, demonstrating the strong financial performance of its investments.
+In terms of dividends, PEY has seen a 5-year dividend growth rate of 7.96%, demonstrating strong financial performance of its investments.

-PEY is currently trading at $14.71, a price that it has been on an upward trend to achieve after the ETF fell to $11.14 in March due to the financial crisis.
-Over the 10 years from 2009 to 2019, PEY delivered positive total annual returns for nine of those years, with an average positive return of 19.37%.
+PEY is currently trading at $21.13, a price that it has been on an upward trend to achieve after the ETF fell to $11.14 in March due to the financial crisis.

 7 Monthly Dividend ETFs for your Investment Portfolio: #4